pdelong42/bookmarks.html/videos/README.md

 you want to get the video "from the source".
-There are many BitTorrent clients out there to choose from, but this one is my personal preference (it's no-frills, to-the-point, and doesn't attempt to be a multimedia platform like iTunes).
+There are many BitTorrent clients out there to choose from, but this one is my personal preference (it's no-frills, to-the-point, and doesn't attempt to be a competitor to iTunes, unlike some BT clients).

 When I first started with this pursuit, I downloaded all the videos I could via BitTorrent.
 But that's not strictly necessary now that most